kadir-ince/Distance-Calculator/README.md

 <b>What do these codes do?</b> <br>
 git clone --> Cloning the project on your Mac from GitHub <br>
-cd Todo --> Change current directory to the project directory <br>
+cd Distance-Calculator --> Change current directory to the project directory <br>
 xed . --> Open the project in Xcode <br>

 ## Simple Use Case In Life